What are spiders?

 Most spider species, such as the wolf spider, are not harmful to humans other than being a nuisance to deal with.
-When wolf spiders invade, the most you will need to worry about is their large, frightening appearance and a possible bite.
+When wolf spiders invade, the most you will need to worry about is their significant, frightening appearance and a possible bite.
 Fortunately, wolf spider bites are not dangerous, despite the pain they cause.
-The real danger comes when poisonous arachnids such as black widow or brown recluse spiders find a way into your home.
-Bites from these spiders can cause major neurological or tissue damage, depending on the amount of venom injected and your sensitivity to the bite.
-If you suspect that you or someone you know has been bitten by a brown recluse or black widow spider, it is important to seek medical help immediately to make sure more severe reactions do not occur.
+The real danger comes when poisonous arachnids such as a black widow or brown recluse spiders find a way into your home.
+Bites from these spiders can cause significant neurological or tissue damage, depending on the amount of venom injected and your sensitivity to the bite.
+If you suspect that you or someone you know has been bitten by a brown recluse or black widow spider, you must seek medical help immediately.

 Why do I have a spider problem?

 What many people do not know is, if you have a spider problem, chances are they’ve been hanging around for quite a while.
 Many spiders that are found on your property hatched there, or have lived there for most of their lives.
 When spiders come out of hiding to find a mate, you are more likely to spot them and discover an existing spider infestation.
 Sometimes spiders do come indoors, however, usually following their food source.
 If you have a current insect problem in your home, spiders won’t be too far behind them.
 Once inside, they may forget how to get back out or choose to stay if there are plenty of insects to feed on.